Arrest Internal Corrosion in Amine Process Equipment with IGS HVTS Cladding Systems

 Corrosion Mechanisms in Amine Units

-Several potential corrosion mechanisms exist in amine process equipment.
+More potential corrosion mechanisms exist in amine columns.
 In the lower section of a regenerator, for example, carbon steel surfaces not wetted by the amine solution may be attacked by water vapor and the formation of carbonic acid.
-Acid gas ratio, choice of amine (DEA, MDEA, DGA, AGR, etc.), contaminants, two-phase flow, flashing, high velocities, vessel design, and insulation are all factors at play.
+Acid gas ratio, choice of amine (DEA, MEA, MDEA, DGA, AGR, etc.), contaminants, two-phase flow, flashing, high velocities, vessel design, and insulation are all factors at play.
+Pitting, crevice corrosion, flow enhanced corrosion and general corrosion loss are frequent problems.

 Aside from operational considerations, several mitigation or repair strategies have historically been employed when internal shell loss occurs.
 Some mechanical options include installation of temporary clamps and plugs, vessel section replacement, and application of internal weld overlay.
 The time required for these, together with the Post Weld Heat Treatment (PWHT) required to remove Heat Affected Zones (HAZ) and structural support considerations often demand extended turn around or shutdown schedules and associated production losses.
 Temperature and chemical compatibility limitations have prevented effective use of organic coatings.
 Due to the nature of the sour feed, loss of containment poses a major safety and environmental risk.